Tuxified/poker_game_workshop/README.md

 Poker Game Workshop
 ===================
-A workshop to get to know Elixir (and little bit of FP) while building a game of poker (5 card draw version).
+A workshop to get to know Elixir (and little bit of FP) while building a game of poker.

+Start by installing this workshop's package:
+`mix archive.install workshop*.ez`

 What's next?